lbched/asymmetric_models_for_rc/README.md

 ## Overview

-The code in this repository is used in the empirical analyses of the paper "Asymmetric Models for Realized Covariances".
-The latter were run on Matlab_R2024b with an additional adoption of the MFE Toolbox of Kevin Sheppard.
+The code in this repository is used in the empirical analyses of the paper ''Asymmetric Models for Realized Covariances".
+The latter were run on Matlab_R2024b, including the adoption of the MFE Toolbox of Kevin Sheppard.

-The main contents are the following:
+The main contents of the source code are the following:
-Estimation_Tables.m: the script file to replicate the main estimation results Forecasting.m: the script file to generate the forecasts Forecasting_Tables.m: the script file to replicate the main forecasting results Fun/: folder of the functions for generating the estimation/forecasting results Data/: folder of processed data files used as an input for generating the estimation results Forecasts/: folder of processed data files used as an input for generating the forecasting results
+Estimation_Tables.m: the script file leading to the main estimation results Forecasting.m: the script file to generate the forecasts Forecasting_Tables.m: the script file leading to the main forecasting results Fun/: folders of the functions for generating the estimation and forecasting results Data/: folders of processed data files used as an input for generating the estimation and forecasting results Forecasts/: folder of processed data files used as an input for generating the forecasting results

 ## Instructions

-All file paths are relative to the root of the replication package.
+The estimtion and forecasting analyses files can be run individually, in any order.
 Remember to specify the correct path to the local version of the repository.
-The estimtion and forecasting analyses files can be run individually, in any order.

 ## Data availability and provenance